BCDevOps/developer-experience/docs/CronjobManagement.md

 This eliminates the need for a pod to bounce up and down very often.

 There are a number of ways to approach creating this kind of persistent pod.

 A good option might be [Jobber](https://hub.docker.com/_/jobber) - the platform team has not made extensive use of this, but development teams are welcome to test it (or any other solution) out as a problem.
 If your team finds a good solution that works well, we invite you to include a link to your deployment config on this document!

+There is also an example of a long-running pod that implements a cronjob in the [backup container](https://github.com/BCDevOps/backup-container).